ScriptBasic/WinPBX/docs/String Procedures.md

 # <a name="AfxStrExtract"></a>AfxStrExtract

-Extracts characters from a string up to (but not including) a substring.
+Extracts characters from a string up to (but not including) a string.
 Case sensitive.

 ```
 FUNCTION AfxStrExtract (BYVAL nStart AS LONG, _